-HPE 299 Individual Studies/1-4 Units
+IPE 299 Individual Studies/1-4 Units

-Completion of a research problem or an outlined course of study under the direction of a faculty member with contract for the individual study agreed upon by the student, the instructor and the division chair prior to initiation of the study.
+Prerequisite: Approval of the division chair and instructor.
+Completion of a research problem or an outlined course of study under the direction of a faculty member with contract or the individual study agreed upon by the student, the instructor and the division chair prior to initiation of the study.